A$80,000 Salary After Tax in Australia

 In Australia, A$80,000 gross becomes about A$63,612 per year, or about A$5,301 per month.
 Total deductions are A$16,388: A$14,788 income tax plus A$1,600 payroll or social contributions.

-At A$80,000, this salary sits around the top 40% in the Australian benchmark range.
-Net monthly pay of about A$5,301 is usually comfortable in many regional and mid-cost metro markets, but Sydney and inner Melbourne can absorb a large share of that once rent moves beyond A$1,855 per month.
+A$80,000 sits around the top 40% in the Australian benchmark range.
+Net monthly pay of about A$5,301 is often comfortable in regional areas and many mid-cost metro markets, but Sydney and inner Melbourne can take a large share of that once rent moves beyond A$1,855 per month.

 Gross SalaryA$80,000